 Most competitors naturally segment their content by activity or function (i.e. lodging, vs. tickets vs. mountain info, etc.) However, very few attempt to organize content based on the actual users coming to the site.
-This lack of demographic segmenting within the content is striking.
-It’s almost unheard of for resorts to think of their content in a manner of, “Ok… I’m an expert skier looking for a hard-charging weekend.
+This lack of demographic segmentation within the content is striking.
+It’s almost unheard of for resorts to think of their content in a manner of, “Ok… I’m an avid skier, but not an expert looking for a hard-charging weekend.
 What do you have for me?”

-Thinking about content generation and segmenting from a persona perspective could be an incredible way to not only drum up new content ideas but also, to think about more effectively organizing content which already exists.
+Thinking about content generation and segmenting from a person’s perspective could be an incredible way to not only drum up new content ideas but also, to think about more effectively organizing content that already exists.
 The ski industry lends itself to fairly easily definable personas, so take advantage of this with custom-generated content generation.

 Environmental protection, altruism, and support of worthy causes can be a key theme for any resort and represents a major content differentiator.
 Many of the competing sites talk about these things, but few show an actual commitment.
 In a growing age of focusing on these values, expanded content in this area could represent an opportunity to be a real leader with regard to this content by highlighting it on the site.